‘Where’s the communication?’: State, local officials perplexed by vaccine rollout

 BURLINGTON, MASS.
-(WHDH) - Town officials in Burlington saying they are frustrated with the little direction they have been given on how to vaccinate their most at-risk residents.
+(WHDH) - Town officials in Burlington say they are frustrated with the little direction they have been given on how to vaccinate their most at-risk residents.

 Those hundred doses were used up in just one morning.
 Since then, the town has continued to request hundreds more for its residents.